Madame X (1966 film): Filming

 Filming started on March 2, 1965.
 The film was a co-production between Universal and Turner's company, Eltee.
 Turner owned fifty percent of the film and its profits.
 Principal photography took place on the Universal Studios backlots.
 A total of eighty-four sets were constructed for the film, the most used for any Ross Hunter production at that time. $1.5 million worth of jewelry was loaned from a New York City firm to be worn by the film's female leads, Turner and Bennett.
 Turner's agreed filming schedule was between the hours of 9:00 a.m. and 6:00 p.m., with no interruptions during her lunch break.
 In May 1965, Hedda Hopper reported that Turner was treating Hunter "like a dog" and was "nothing but trouble" on the set, though both Hunter and Turner denied such claims in subsequent interviews.

 Turner feuded with her longtime makeup artist Del Armstrong during the production, as she felt self-conscious about her unflattering appearance as her character progressed between ages 30 and 55 in the film.
 "When I thought he'd made me look horrible enough, he said 'You ain't seen nothing yet,' and he meant it," said Turner.
 "I mean, I've had some bad mornings in my time, but I've never looked like that."

 Soundtrack

 The film contains an original song by Austrian composer and conductor Willy Mattes (also known as Charles Wildman) titled "Love Theme from Madame X" (alternatively named "Swedish Rhapsody").
-It was recorded by George Greeley for his 1968 album The World's Ten Greatest Popular Piano Concertos with other cover versions by Jackie Gleason and Andre Kostelanetz.
+It was recorded by George Greeley for his 1968 album The World's Ten Greatest Popular Piano Concertos with other cover versions by James Booker, Jackie Gleason and Andre Kostelanetz.